-In optical networks, faults in links and nodes cause massive loss of data even if for short periods.
+Abstract-In optical networks, faults in links and nodes cause massive loss of data even if for short periods.
 Therefore, protection techniques have been developed to cope with failures.
 Among these techniques, p-cycle is very attractive since it provides ring-like speed of restoration in mesh topologies.
 In recent years, the technology of flexgrid networks has emerged as a solution for dealing with the diversity of bandwidth demands of network applications.
 However, very few investigations have been proposed for path protection in flexgrid networks.
 This paper introduces a novel algorithm to provide Failure-independent path protecting p-cycle for path protection in flexgrid networks.
-Results indicate that the 100% protection for single failures provided by the algorithm produces low overhead under different scenarios and provide protection for dual failures at a certain extend in networks with large connectivity.
+The proposed algorithm is compared to two other algorithms in the literature.
+Results indicate that the 100% protection for single failures can be provided by the proposed algorithm with low overhead to networks with high node connectivity.